About

 Yes.
 We have a white paper available that provides all the technical details behind the index.
 You can find the paper, authored by our partners at UCLA’s Anderson forecast here.

-All participants are GoDaddy customers.
+All participants are GoDaddy customers opted-in to surveys.
 Eligibility is determined by several factors including evidence that the respondent has an active microbusiness, the respondent has granted GoDaddy permission to send them emails, and residency in the target geographic area.
 The Venture Forward survey is currently only conducted in English, so non-English speakers are not currently invited to participate.

 Survey participation invitations are emailed to a random sample of eligible respondents.

-As of July 2022, Venture Forward has completed 5 national surveys in 2019, 2020, 2021 and two in 2022 (February and August).
-In addition, we have surveyed 23 different metropolitan areas for a deeper look into the attitudes and behaviors of entrepreneurs in those specific markets.
+As of August 2023, Venture Forward has completed seven national surveys in 2019, 2020, 2021, two in 2022 (February and August), and two in 2023 (February and August).
+In addition, we have surveyed the U.K. twice.
+23 different U.S. metropolitan areas have been surveyed for a deeper look into the attitudes and behaviors of entrepreneurs in those specific markets.
 Cities for which market deep dives are available in the survey dataset include: Atlanta, Baltimore, Birmingham, Boise, Boston, Chicago, Cleveland, Dallas, Detroit, Gilbert (AZ), Kansas City, Las Vegas, Los Angeles, Miami, Minneapolis, Montgomery (AL), New Orleans, Oklahoma City, Phoenix, Pittsburgh, Portland, Providence, and Seattle.

 Within every survey you will find insights into microbusiness owner demographics, including gender, race, education, and ethnicity.
 In addition, you will also find insights into the requirements and challenges these business owners faced during their start-up, their aspirations for the business, and the role the business plays in their household income calculations.